UWBAIL/Lab_Instructions/network-guides.md

 ---
-title: Network Drive Guides
+title: Network Guides
-nav_order: 2
-has_children: true
 ---

-# Connecting to Network Drives
+# Network Guides

 Please select your operating system from the navigation menu on the left to see detailed connection instructions.
-These guides will walk you through connecting to the lab's NAS, Data2, and Data3 servers
+These guides will walk you through connecting to the lab's NAS, Data2, and Data3 servers.